monitisexchange/Monitis-Linux-Scripts/MySQL-replication-monitor/Readme.md

         - replace RESULT_PARAMS and ADDITIONAL_PARAMS strings by data formats definition of your monitor
         - provide the definition of Master and Slave machines and corresponding credentials to access them

 That's all.
-Now you can run __monitor_test.sh__ and monitoring process will be started.
+Now you can run __monitor_start.sh__ and monitoring process will be started.

 #### Testing
 To check the correctness of monitor workability, some tests was done on real  MySQL 5.0.x replicating Master-Slave configuration that was under real load.
 The Master and Slave are located in the cloud and has differ IPs.